 The infamous Tajik Air Dushanbe – Khorog flight: a must for any lover of mountain scenery.
-Getting a ticket is the hard part.
 After an interruption of service in the first part of 2017, the plane flew in late summer, was grounded again in September 2017 but running once more since October 2017.
 All updates are welcome in the Dushanbe – Khorog flight topic.

 Views are spectacular (Youtube) on either side, but best ones are on the right hand side going from Dushanbe to Khorog, or left hand side on the way back – you will be looking out over Afghanistan most of the way.
 Having said that, the view out the right hand side seems equally impressive, and the windows are big so you can see out both sides from pretty much any seat in the plane (including the aisle seats on the right hand side).

 Do the flight at least one way if your budget allows.
 The road journey is spectacular, and interesting from a cultural perspective as well if you stop along the road, but it takes a lot out of you.
-You need at least another day, maybe 2, to fully recover.
-If you plan to do it just once, get the flight to Khorog from Dushanbe rather than the other way around.
-The Khorog-Dushanbe flight is more subject to various ‘peculiarities’.
+You need at least another day, maybe 2, to fully recover from the 16-hour ride.

 Flights are scheduled every day in either direction, but weather has to be perfect for the flight to happen, so this means you could be waiting for days for clear skies.
 This is especially a problem in spring, when the weather is very changeable.
 If there are enough people and weather permitting, a second airplane might fly out the same day.